Real projective plane: The projective sphere

 The quotient map from the sphere onto the real projective plane is in fact a two sheeted (i.e. two-to-one) covering map.
 It follows that the fundamental group of the real projective plane is the cyclic group of order 2; i.e., integers modulo 2.
 One can take the loop AB from the figure above to be the generator.

-The projective hemisphere
+Projective hemisphere

-Because the sphere covers the real projective plane twice, the plane may be represented as a closed hemisphere around whose rim opposite points are similarly identified.
+Because the sphere covers the real projective plane twice, the plane may be represented as a closed hemisphere around whose rim opposite points are identified.

 Boy's surface – an immersion

 The projective plane can be immersed (local neighbourhoods of the source space do not have self-intersections) in 3-space.
 Boy's surface is an example of an immersion.

 Polyhedral examples must have at least nine faces.

 Roman surface

 Steiner's Roman surface is a more degenerate map of the projective plane into 3-space, containing a cross-cap.

-A polyhedral representation is the tetrahemihexahedron, which has the same general form as Steiner's Roman Surface, shown here.
+A polyhedral representation is the tetrahemihexahedron, which has the same general form as Steiner's Roman surface, shown here.